Steps to Apply

 - PTE minimum score of 58 or higher: Score report must be submitted directly to the SDSU Graduate Admissions Office.
 Test score must be from within the past two years.

-- Transcripts have been received indicating English as the principle language of instruction.
+- Transcripts have been received indicating English as the principal language of instruction.

 What does my admission status mean?

-University Evaluating File for Preliminary Eligibility*: Admission file is complete and being evaluated by the SDSU Graduate Admissions Office to determine if the applicant has met the minimum SDSU requirements for admission.
-Review the Graduate Bulletin in the University Catalog for minimum requirements.
+Graduate Admissions Evaluation*: Admission file is complete and being evaluated by the SDSU Graduate Admissions Office to determine if the applicant has met the minimum SDSU requirements for admission.
+Review the University Catalog for minimum requirements.
 There is no further action required of the applicant.

-Department Reviewing File for Program Eligibility*: The SDSU Graduate Admissions Office has completed the initial evaluation and the applicant's file has been forwarded to the graduate department for review.
+Department Review*: The SDSU Graduate Admissions Office has completed the initial evaluation and the applicant's file has been forwarded to the graduate department for review.
 Each graduate department makes admission recommendations based on an applicant's completed file (transcripts, diploma/degree certificate) and any required supplemental documents (resume, personal statement, letter of recommendation).
-If the graduate department makes an admissions recommendation, the decision will be indicated in the applicant's SDSU WebPortal and an email notification will be sent.
 There is no further action required of the applicant.

 *Please note this status only applies to required documents submitted to the SDSU Graduate Admissions Office.
 Applicants should check with their individual department for the status of required supplemental documents.